pangenome/impop/README.md

 ##### Example

-The Duffy antigen locus (DARC) represents one of the most striking examples of natural selection in human evolution, driven by malaria resistance.
+The Duffy antigen locus (*ACKR1* aka *DARC*) represents one of the most striking examples of natural selection in human evolution, driven by malaria resistance.
 Three major allelic variants exist: FYB (ancestral), FYA (common in Asia and Europe), and FYO (Duffy null, fixed in sub-Saharan Africa).
 The FYO allele, characterized by a promoter mutation that prevents DARC expression on red blood cells, provides near-complete protection against Plasmodium vivax malaria and has undergone one of the strongest selective sweeps in the human genome with a selection coefficient of 0.043.
 This ancient selective event began approximately 42,000 years ago from standing variation at very low frequency (0.1\%), rather than from a new mutation, and swept to near-fixation throughout equatorial Africa where P. vivax posed the greatest threat.
 The extreme geographic differentiation of these alleles - with FY\*O at >99% frequency in most sub-Saharan populations but virtually absent elsewhere - combined with signatures of reduced diversity and extended haplotype homozygosity, demonstrates how pathogen pressure has profoundly shaped human genetic variation.
 Interestingly, despite being a textbook example of positive selection, the complex evolutionary history of this locus, involving selection on standing variation rather than a simple hard sweep, means it is often missed by standard genome-wide selection scans.

 > McManus, K. F.; et al. (2017).
 "Population genetic analysis of the DARC locus (Duffy) reveals adaptation from standing variation associated with malaria resistance in humans." *PLoS Genetics*. **13** (3): e1006560. doi:[10.1371/journal.pgen.1006560](https://doi.org/10.1371/journal.pgen.1006560).